orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

    * -  Department of Seismology, Institute of Geoscienses (IGEO), University Polytechnic of Tirana (UPT)
      -  Albania
      -  Ismail Hoxha
-   * -  Institute for Geological and Geochemical Research, Research Centre for Astronomy and Earth Sciences, ELKH
-     -  Hungary
-     -  Istvan Bondar
    * -  National Institute for Earth Physics
      -  Romania
      -  Iulia Armeanu